raghurtillu/LightweightEncryption/README.md

 - You have installed [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0).
 - You are using Visual Studio 2022 or later.
-- You have an Azure subscription and key vault to store the pseudo master key and master key version.
+- You have an [Azure](https://azure.microsoft.com) subscription and [keyvault](https://azure.microsoft.com/en-us/products/key-vault) to store the pseudo master key and master key version.

 ## Using LightweightEncryption
 There are two parts to using LightweightEncryption: